jourquin/Nodus/scripts/README.md

 of both packages are already provided in the Nodus "lib" directory.
 Nodus must also launch the Py4J and/or the J4R server(s).
 More information about this can be found in the nodus.groovy script, which is also available in the Nodus main directory.

+_Note: The examples were tested with Groovy 3.0, Python 3.9 and R 4.0._

 #Other sample Groovy scripts